microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Wands:** Sometimes described as "magic-in-a-bottle", a wand contains a combination of a single spell and a set amount of charges.
 While there are charges left, any character may use the wand to cast the contained spell at the expense of a charge.
 Wands can be recharged, but usually require a significant HP cost for each charge.

-**Potions:** A single-use magical item, potions consist of a bottled magical liquid.
+**Potions:** A single-use magical item, potions are a bottled magical liquid.
 When consumed, a potion confers a magical effect on the character that drank it.

-**Scrolls:** Similar to Potions, scrolls are a single-use item that allow any character to cast a single spell simply by reading it.
-Spellcasters may use Read Magic to decipher a scroll without casting it.
+**Scrolls:** Scrolls are small sheets of parchment that allow any character to cast a single spell simply by saying the text out loud.
+Reading the Scroll does not require a character to understand the language it is written in, and completely destroys the scroll.
+Spellcasters may use Read Magic to decipher a scroll without casting (and destroying) it.

 ### Common Passive Items: